 The Lab Story

+We are using company metadata developed from the Securities and Exchange Commission (SEC) that details the consumer packaged goods (CPG) companies we want to evaluate.
+The data has been exported and pre-staged for you in an Amazon AWS S3 bucket in the US-EAST region.
 It is in comma-delimited format with a single header line and double quotes enclosing all string values, including the field headings in the header line.
-This will come into play later in this section as we configure the Snowflake table to store this data.
+This will be important when we configure the Snowflake table to store this data.

 Create a Database and Table

-Ensure you are using the sysadmin role by selecting your name at the top left, Switch Role > SYSADMIN.
+Ensure you are using the SYSADMIN role by selecting your name at the top left, Switch Role > SYSADMIN.

 worksheet creation